Jaekk0/Sentinel/Detection Rule Collections/readme.md

 <h1>Detection rule collections</h1>

 These Analytics rule collections can be used to quickly deploy multiple threat detection rules to new or demo environments.
 Be cautious when deploying these to production environments.
-These are only rule templates that need to be parametrized to environment needs.
+These are rule templates that need to be parametrized to environment needs.
+These templates and .json files are based on default rule collection of Sentinel solution.
+Individual detection rules can be also found directly in Sentinel github page: https://github.com/Azure/Azure-Sentinel/tree/master/Detections

+<br/><br/>

 List of Detection rules per .json file: